derac/Local-Linode/README.md

 **Put this machine in your default VirtualBox VMs folder and call it "ubuntu_server_template.ova"**

-1. Download an osbox VDI image from https://www.osboxes.org/ubuntu-server/ or install from iso
+1. Download an osbox VDI image from https://www.osboxes.org/ubuntu-server/ or install from iso.
+Optionally use the desktop version, it will end up being a bit larger.
 1. Load it up in VirtualBox
 1. In VM Settings:
    1. Navigate to Network > Adapter 1 > Attached to: